GTA-UFRJ/FLMNGR/cloud_task_manager/README.md

 * Implementing CRUD operations over all tasks, running or not
 * Mantaining client and server codes for inference, training, and aggregation for all tasks
 * Starting and stopping Flower aggreagtion services at the server by demand
+* Logging Flower process information and errors (NOT YET IMPLEMENTED)

 ### Test Flower task